 Consult a healthcare professional if:

-Swelling continues to increase.
+if swelling continues to increase.

 Similarly, medical assessment is recommended if the wound becomes infected or symptoms persist for several days without improvement.